 New members of the Security Council receive a mail message, informing them that they have been chosen to the SC.
 Members can decide how they want to be notified about pending decisions of the SC.
 They can receive a mail message or an in game message.
 Depending on their choice, they will receive a message and are expected to login and vote.
 Members of the security council also receive an email when they are considered inactive.

 When the SC is calling for all players to vote on a resolution, all players receive an in game message informing them about the pending resolution and are requested to vote.

-The security Council can decide to give financial support to a country that needs help.
-The members can no longer provide financial support to any player who is a member of the SC.
+The security Council can decide to give financial support to a country.
+The members can not provide financial support to any player who is a member of the SC.
 It is also impossible for the SC to give financial support to countries that are in game level 3 or higher or have more than 20 T in game assets.

 Members of the SC are expected to be active players.
 When a member of the SC does not login a notification will be mailed.

 When a voting on a Security Council decision is accepted, it takes about one hour before such decision is processed and executed.
 One hour is about six game days.
 The processing takes place at the top of the hour and is concluded within seconds so depending on the date, the execution could be even faster.